ericmedvet/slides/advanced-programming-2020/09-exception.md

 - how to switch to anomalous flow?

 Design:
-- when to handle an error? (and when to propagete?)
+- when to handle an error? (and when to propagate?)
 - how to handle an error?
 - when to "create" an error?